utom/sketch-measure/README.md

 ## New UI
 Friendly user interface offers you a more intuitive way of making marks.
 ### How to
-* Hold down the `Option` key on keyboard and click mark button on toolbar.
+* Hold down the `Option` key on keyboard and click mark button on the toolbar.

 ![SPEC EXPORT](http://utom.design/ui.png)